Fasill/Club-Members-Management-System/README.md

 - **Admin Privileges:**
   - President and admins can manage members and events.
+  - When an admin adds a member, an email will be sent to the member with relevant details.

 - **Event Viewing:**
   - Members can view upcoming events.